We found 7 urologists near Rock Hill, SC.

 Clinical interests: Incontinence

 Dr. Terry Ezell's specialty is urology (urinary tract disease).
-His clinical interests encompass cancer.
-He is affiliated with Carolinas HealthCare System.
-Coresource, Blue Cross/Blue Shield, and Coventry are among the insurance carriers that Dr. Ezell honors.
-Before completing his residency at a hospital affiliated with Medical College of Georgia, Dr. Ezell attended medical school at the University of South Carolina School of Medicine and Medical University of South Carolina College of Medicine.
+Clinical interests for Dr. Ezell include cancer.
+Dr. Ezell is affiliated with Carolinas HealthCare System.
+He is an in-network provider for Coresource, Blue Cross/Blue Shield, Coventry, and more.
+He attended the University of South Carolina School of Medicine and Medical University of South Carolina College of Medicine and then went on to complete his residency at a hospital affiliated with Medical College of Georgia.

 Clinical interests: Cancer

-Dr. David Wright is a physician who specializes in urology (urinary tract disease).
-Dr. Wright's patients gave him an average rating of 3.0 out of 5 stars.
-He is in-network for Coresource, Blue Cross/Blue Shield, and Coventry, as well as other insurance carriers.
-Before completing his residency at a hospital affiliated with Medical University of South Carolina, Dr. Wright attended medical school at Georgia Regents University, Medical College of Georgia.
-Dr. Wright is affiliated with Carolinas HealthCare System.
+Dr. David Wright's medical specialty is urology (urinary tract disease).
+Dr. Wright is rated 3.0 stars out of 5 by his patients.
+He is an in-network provider for Coresource, Blue Cross/Blue Shield, Coventry, and more.
+He obtained his medical school training at Georgia Regents University, Medical College of Georgia and performed his residency at a hospital affiliated with Medical University of South Carolina.
+He is affiliated with Carolinas HealthCare System.

 Conditions / Treatments